 hand side of that page.

 lost wages or transportation due to organ donation And if you are a Federal employee, you can take off up to 30 days

 for donating an organ.
 However one cannot get paid for kidney donation, which is illegal.

-help mostly all of them at this time since I rarely get responses from people who want to donate a kidney..
+I don't often get responses from people who want to donate a kidney..
 At least 95% of the e-mails I get regarding

 a kidney - is from people who NEED a kidney, not from people who want to donate a kidney!
 If you e-mail

 to get family members to test.
 If no family members, then other relatives.
-If no relatives can donate a kidney, then friends, acquaintances, etc. And if someone wants to donate and is not your blood type,
+If no relatives can donate a kidney, then one

+should try to get friends, acquaintances, etc. And if someone wants to donate a kidney and is not your blood type,

 person contact me.
 Thanks and again, my apologies

 * * * *

 Donated a Kidney" tab, for ideas, to share experiences etc. I would happy to hear from you!
 There is a form you

 can fill out on that page - optional, of course.
 Also, I recently started a Kidney Donors Club on Facebook - so you can

 join me on Facebook as well.

 * * * *

 I had once read a story about June McGlashen, an ex- cop who was in need of a kidney in the NY Daily News.
 The article

 was titled, "Retired Cop, Sibs Wrestle With Rare Genetic Kidney Ill."
 I had contacted Ernie Nespretto who was a reporter at

 that time with the NY Daily News saying that I would like to try to help her.
 So, we got in touch with each other and I invited June

 to hear me speak.
 I had decided to incorporate in my speech that evening about June, this ex-cop who has done so much for

 New York, making it one of the safest big cities in the US - that we should now try to do something for her.
 Her boyfriend came

 as well to hear me speak that evening.
 So I decided to speak to her boyfriend to try to get him to donate a kidney to his

 girlfriend, At that point, he didn't even know his blood type.
 Anyhow, in the end, I went to visit them in the hospital after the

 kidney donation and they both said that it was because of me that he ended up donating a kidney to her.
 Sometimes even a

 friend can be reluctant to do so.
 With the right education many others might consider as well.
 For a speech I gave at this event

 in which I spoke about this ex-cop - click here: My speech at a Kidney Disease and Organ Transplantation Forum.
 This

 speech also tells the story about my kidney donation - and why I was turned down a number of times before I was finally able

-Update: June McGlashen engaged to her boyfriend who donated a kidney to her!
-She called me a while ago
+to donate a kidney.
+Update: June McGlashen married her boyfriend who donated a kidney to her!
+Congratulations!!!

 * * * *